laminlabs/nbproject/docs/tutorials/cli.md

 Passing `.` to `nbproject sync` synchronizes the whole root directory of you project.
 You can also pass a list of paths within you project to synchronize only specific notebooks.

-## Infer dependencies
+## Infer pypackages

-To automatically infer dependencies from the notebooks of your project, use the option `--deps` (or `-d`):
+To automatically infer pypackages from the notebooks of your project, use the option `--deps` (or `-d`):

 ```
 $ nbproject sync . --deps
 synchronized my_notebook_collection/nbproject_metadata.yml
 ```

-This command parses the notebooks, infers all dependencies within the notebooks with their versions from the current python environment and writes them to metadata of the notebooks.
+This command parses the notebooks, infers all pypackages within the notebooks with their versions from the current python environment and writes them to metadata of the notebooks.

-## Pin dependencies
+## Pin pypackages

-If you want to avoid pining the dependencies versions, use the option `--no-versions` (or `-nv`):
+If you want to avoid pining the pypackages versions, use the option `--no-versions` (or `-nv`):

 ```
 $ nbproject sync . --deps --no-versions